NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - GRKnJ
     - Changed to be RB animation instead of the palm strike
     - Is y-cancelable
+- Sleep state (Kabuto 2X)
+    - Cannot sub until later
+    - Resets the combo counter
-- Sleep is +1 against Karasu and does not mess up his commands
+    - +1 against Karasu and does not mess up his commands

 ### Jirobo